-countries over the period 1990-2013, and estimate the following count data model:
+To study the effect of the introduction of an LP on MS acquisitions, we use a panel of 63 countries over the period 1990-2013, and estimate the following count data model:

-$$MS{it} = \exp(LP{it}\beta_1 + X{it}\beta_2 + \xi_i + \xi_t + \varepsilon{it}),$$ where $MS{it}$ is a measure of MS acquisitions of rivals in country i in year t (either the number of MS acquisitions or their aggregate deal value in dollars); $LP{it}$ is a vector of year dummies for the year in which the LP was introduced in country i and several years before and after the LP introduction; $X{it}$ is a vector of macroeconomic and financial markets control variables; $\xi_i$ and $\xi_t$ are country and year fixed effects; and $\varepsilon{it}$ is the noise term.
-The vector $X{it}$ is included in the estimation because MS acquisitions may be driven by additional considerations beside their competitive effects.
-We wish to control, at least partially, for these considerations and examine whether the introduction of a national LP has an effect on MS acquisitions even after the additional considerations are controlled for.
+$$MS{it} = \exp(LP{it}\beta_1 + X{it}\beta_2 + \xi_i + \xi_t + \varepsilon{it}),$$ where MS{it} is a measure of MS acquisitions of rivals in country i in year t (either the number of MS acquisitions or their aggregate deal value in dollars); LP{it} is a vector of dummies for the year in which the LP was introduced in country i and several years before and after the LP introduction; X{it} is a vector of macroeconomic and financial markets control variables; ξ_i and ξ_t are country and year fixed effects; and ε{it} is the noise term.
+The vector X{it} is included in the estimation because MS acquisitions may be driven by additional considerations beside their competitive effects.15 We wish to control, at least partially, for these considerations and examine whether the introduction of a national LP has an effect on MS acquisitions even after the additional considerations are controlled for.

-In our baseline specification, the vector $LP{it}$ includes dummies for the year in which the LP was introduced (LP), one year before the introduction (LP-1), one year after it (LP+1), and the period after the introduction, starting with the second year after the introduction (After LP + 1).
+In our baseline specification, the vector LP{it} includes dummies for the year in which the LP was introduced (LP), one year before the introduction (LP-1), one year after it (LP+1), and the period after the introduction, starting with the second year after the introduction (After LP+1).
 The control group in the baseline specification includes the pre-LP period up to two years before the introduction.
-The dummies LP - 1, LP, and LP + 1 are intended to examine whether the LP had an effect shortly before, during, and after the LP was introduced, relative to the pre-LP period, while the After LP + 1 dummy examines the long-run effect of the LP.
-In other specifications, we also include the LP + 2 and LP + 3 dummies to examine if the LP had a differential effect on MS acquisitions in the short run than in the long run; the long-run effect if now captured by an After LP + 3 dummy that includes all post-LP years, starting with the fourth year after the LP introduction.
-We also examine if the LP had an effect prior to one year before the LP was introduced and include the dummies LP - 2 and LP - 3.
-When the After LP + 3 dummy is also included, the control group consists of four years and more before the LP was introduced.
+The dummies LP-1, LP and LP+1 are intended to examine whether the LP had an effect shortly before, during, and after the LP was introduced, relative to the pre-LP period, while the After LP+1 dummy examines the long-run effect of the LP.
+In other specifications, we also include the LP+2 and LP+3 dummies to examine if the LP had a differential effect on MS acquisitions in the short run than in the long run; the long-run effect if now captured by an After LP+3 dummy that includes all post-LP years, starting with the fourth year after the LP introduction.
+We also examine if the LP had an effect prior to one year before the LP was introduced and include the dummies LP-2 and LP-3.
+When the After LP+3 dummy is also included, the control group consists of four years and more before the LP was introduced.
 Naturally then, countries that introduced an LP later on are overrepresented in the control group.
 We therefore also run an estimation without the After LP + 3 dummy, in which case, the control group includes four and more years before and after the introduction of the LP.
-As we shall see, our results are robust to the choice of dummies.
+As we shall see, our results are robust to the choice of the control group.

-&lt;sup>15See Meadowcroft and Thompson (1986), Allen and Phillips (2000), Fee, Hadlock, and Thomas (2006), and Parker Ouimet (2013) for papers that examine the driving forces behind MS acquisitions.
+15See Meadowcroft and Thompson (1986), Allen and Phillips (2000), Fee, Hadlock, and Thomas (2006), and Parker Ouimet (2013) for papers that examine the driving forces behind MS acquisitions.
 Jovanovic and Wey (2014) study a model where an MS acquisition is a first step towards a full merger.